bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Each page of a website plays a vital role in its functioning.
-For users to easily navigate and access content, it is crucial that each page functions effectively and meets the user's needs.
-In this video, we will explore different types of pages of a website developed using a CMS.
+<p>Each page of a website plays a vital role in its functioning.
+For users
+to easily navigate and access content, it is crucial that each page functions effectively and meets the user's needs.
+In this module (05b), we will explore different types of pages of a website developed using a CMS.</p>
-These include:
+<p>These include:</p>

 -   Front page,